-We recognise the important of ICT and Computing as a lifelong learning tool at Broad Square Primary School and recognition of the value of computing in all learning is key to our approach.
-Computing is taught in a variety of ways; where necessary, specific ICT skills are taught in discrete lessons; however, teaching also takes place using a cross-curricular approach.
+We recognise the important of Computing being a lifelong learning tool at Broad Square Primary School and recognition of the value of computing in all learning is key to our approach.
+Computing is taught in a variety of ways; where necessary, specific Computing skills are taught in discrete lessons; however, teaching also takes place using a cross-curricular approach.
 This allows children to transfer computing knowledge and skills and use technology for a real purpose.
-We are currently in the process of adapting our planning to include elements of the Kapow Primary scheme.
-This will allow a whole school progressive model which will give firm foundations and ensure children are reading to progress as they leave.
+We use the Teach Computing Scheme of work to develop our long term planning to ensure a broad and balanced computing curriculum which meets the National Curriculum requirements.

 In order to promote the importance of computing, the use of specific computing equipment (such as computer programmable toys) is provided to ensure children are aware of current technologies and have the opportunity to learn key skills through their use from foundation stage to year 6.

-Alongside our ICT partners, Hi-Impact, also support to ensure that we are providing our children with equipment and experiences that are in line with current expectations.
+Alongside our Computing partners, Hi-Impact, also support to ensure that we are providing our children with equipment and experiences that are in line with current expectations.

 In addition, we also have a training program to ensure that staff are up to date with all of the latest techniques and software in order to deliver these opportunities successfully to the children.